-The test plan for the National Council Licensure Examination for Registered Nurses (NCLEX-RN®) was developed by the National Council of State Boards of Nursing, Inc (NCSBN®).
-The purpose of this document is to provide detailed information about the content areas tested in the NCLEX-RN examination.
+The test plan for the National Council Licensure Examination for Registered Nurses (NCLEX-RN®) was developed by the National Council of State Boards of Nursing, Inc. (NCSBN®).
+The purpose of this document is to provide detailed information about the content areas tested in the NCLEX-RN Examination.

-This booklet contains the:
+This booklet contains:

-- 2019 NCLEX-RN® Test Plan;
+- The 2023 NCLEX-RN® Test Plan;

 - Information on testing requirements and sample examination questions (items);

-- Item writing exercises; and
+- · Item writing tips; and

-- Bibliography and Appendix.
+- · References.